-A. If the grievant is not satisfied with the disposition of his/her grievance at Level Two, or if no written decision has been rendered within ten (10) days, he/she may request within ten (10) days that the Association file for binding arbitration.
-If the Association decides to file for binding arbitration, it must complete Level Three of the Grievance Form and submit it to the Superintendent/ President within fifteen (15) days of the request by the grievant.

-- 15.5 State Mediation and Conciliation Service: The Association and the District shall select a mutually acceptable arbitrator.
+- A. If the grievant is not satisfied with the disposition of the grievance at Level Two, or if no written decision has been rendered within ten (10) days, the grievant may request within ten (10) days that the Association file for binding arbitration.
+If the Association decides to file for binding arbitration, it must complete Level Three of the Grievance Form and submit it to the Superintendent/President within fifteen (15) days of the request by the grievant. - 15.5 State Mediation and Conciliation Service: The Association and the District shall select a mutually acceptable arbitrator.
 Should they be unable to agree on an arbitrator within ten (10) days of the Association's submission of the grievance to arbitration, the parties shall request a list of eleven (11) arbitrators from the State Mediation and Conciliation Service.
 The arbitrator shall be selected from the list supplied by SMCS through a process of alternately striking names.
-A flip of the coin shall determine which party strikes first. - 15.6 Powers of the Arbitrator: The arbitrator's decision will be in writing and will set forth his/her findings of fact, reasoning and conclusions on the issues submitted.
+A flip of the coin shall determine which party strikes first. - the findings of fact, reasoning and conclusions on the issues submitted.
 The arbitrator shall not have the power to add to or subtract from or modify any of the terms of this Agreement.
 The decision of the arbitrator will be submitted to the District and the Association and will be final and binding upon the parties of this Agreement.
 All costs for the services of the arbitrator, including per diem expenses, if any, and travel and subsistence expenses, and the cost of any hearing room, shall be borne equally by the District and the Association.
 All other costs shall be borne by the party incurring them.